rubocop/rails-style-guide/README.md

 * Sending emails while generating page response should be avoided.
-It causes delays in loading of the page and request can timeout if multiple email are send.
+It causes delays in loading of the page and request can timeout if multiple email are sent.
 To overcome this emails can be send in background process with the help of [sidekiq](https://github.com/mperham/sidekiq) gem.

 ## Bundler